SCTOMP: Spatially Constrained Time-Optimal Motion Planning: INTRODUCTION

-More specifically, we make the following contributions: \begin{enumerate} \item We extend the applicability of the spatial reformulation introduced in \cite{arrizabalaga2022spatial}, by showing how it allows to conduct a singularity-free spatial transformation of the dynamics for any arbitrary system. \item We provide additional insights into the computation of Pythagorean Hodograph splines, allowing us to specify the initial and final orientations of its adapted frame, and as a result, reduce the amount of free coefficients. \item We derive a motion planning methodology that (i) is applicable to any system and constrained environment and (ii) directly computes a collision-free and dynamically feasible time-optimal trajectory without relying on a higher level geometric reference. \end{enumerate}
+More specifically, we make the following contributions: \begin{enumerate} \item We extend the applicability of the spatial reformulation introduced in \cite{arrizabalaga2022spatial}, by showing how it allows to conduct a singularity-free spatial transformation of the dynamics for any arbitrary system. \item We identify a computationally tractable methodology to compute Pythagorean Hodograph splines in a closed form, without the need for additional optimizations. \item We derive a motion planning methodology that, given a nonlinear system and constrained environment, finds the collision-free and dynamically feasible time-optimal trajectory. \end{enumerate}

 The remainder of this paper is structured as follows: Section~\ref{sec:problem} introduces the spatially constrained time-optimal motion planning problem.
 Section~\ref{sec:solution_approach} presents the solution proposed in this paper, by revisiting the aforementioned spatial reformulation, its compatibility with PH curves, and performing a spatial transformation of the time minimization problem.
 Experimental results are shown in Section~\ref{sec:experiments} before Section~\ref{sec:conclusion} presents the conclusions.